 Started in 1990, our Coping with Cancer Support Group provides an opportunity for persons with any stage of cancer, as well as family members or friends of someone with cancer, to come together to discuss concerns and share ideas in a safe and welcoming environment.

-Meetings are facilitated by a health care professional and are held at our Palliative and Supportive Care office every other Monday from 1-2:30pm.
+Meetings are facilitated by a health care professional and are held via Zoom until further notice every Monday from 4:30-5:30 pm

 Private sessions with a member of our professional staff for education, basic counseling, and support are also available.